dbader13/StreamWare-website/content/home/welcome.md

 <br>

-The **Streamware Project** was launched in 2021 to enable users to develop streaming data-science applications.
-The Streamware team acknowledges the generous support of the National Science Foundation, for the awards [NSF-2119816](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2119816), [NSF-2118458](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2118458), and [NSF-2118985](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2118985);
+The **StreamWare Project** was launched in 2021 to enable users to develop streaming data-science applications.
+The StreamWare team acknowledges the generous support of the National Science Foundation, for the awards [NSF-2119816](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2119816), [NSF-2118458](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2118458), and [NSF-2118985](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2118985);
-*Streamware - A Scalable Framework for Accelerating Streaming Data Science* as part of the Principles and Practice of Scalable Systems (PPoSS) program.
+*StreamWare - A Scalable Framework for Accelerating Streaming Data Science* as part of the Principles and Practice of Scalable Systems (PPoSS) program.